labyrinthinesecurity/silhouette/README.md

 - Python 3.6 or later

 ## Configure
-You need to have access to an auditor SPN with tenant-wide read only permissions in Azure, and the ability to list and get SPNs details from Entra ID
+You need to have an auditor SPN with the Reader Built-in Role assigned at Tenant level in Azure, and User.Read.All, Group.Read.All, Member.Read.Hidden and Directory.Read.All in Microsoft Graph and Windows Active Directory

 Then, set 3 environment variables and you're good to go!
 ```